<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=331014250632990&amp;ev=PageView&amp;noscript=1">

 Just because you have a safety program in place doesn’t mean your employees will adhere to it.
 Constantly remind everyone what’s expected of them.
 If you’re ignoring your safety management system, chances are they will, too.

 Your entire workplace should be able to follow accident prevention procedures at any given time.
-If they can’t, it may even make them feel as if safety is out of their hands.
+If they can’t, it might make them feel as if safety is out of their hands.

 The best-planned program won’t take effect if your company doesn’t demonstrate a consistent commitment to worker safety and the safety of your company’s processes.

 Your safety management system should be an ongoing element of production, not just something you revisit occasionally.
-Remember, at a minimum, a safety management system allows your company to meet its legal obligations under Occupational Safety and Health Administration law, but it’s more than that.
+Remember that, at a minimum, a safety management system allows your company to meet its legal obligations under OSHA law, but it’s more than that.

-If you’re looking for more ways to change your company’s outlook on safety, download our new eBook, “Why You’re at Risk Without a Safety Management System.”
-It takes an in-depth look at how much it can cost you if you don’t have safety management efforts in place.
+If you’re looking for more ways to change your company’s outlook on safety, check out our article “Why you’re at risk without a safety management system,” which takes an in-depth look at how much it can cost you if you don’t have safety management efforts in place.